jdrhyne/nutrient-dws-typescript-client/README.md

 This project uses GitHub Actions for continuous integration and deployment:

 - **CI**: Runs linting, type checking, and tests on every push and PR
-- **E2E Tests**: Tests against the real Nutrient API
+- **Integration Tests**: Tests against the real Nutrient API
-- **Scheduled E2E**: Daily API compatibility check
+- **Scheduled Integration Tests**: Daily API compatibility check
 - **Security**: Automated security scanning

-For security reasons, API keys are stored as GitHub Secrets and E2E tests only run on trusted sources.
+For security reasons, API keys are stored as GitHub Secrets and Integration tests only run on trusted sources.

 ## License